Babylon | Bitcoin-Powered PoS Chain Security Protocol

 -

-Specify the amount to stake and complete the procedure according to the instructions
+Specify the staking amount and complete the process following the instructions

 Disclaimer